 Leftover carrots, corn, squash, green beans, peas, lima beans can sneak into stews, soups, omelets, pot pie fillings, stuffed vegetables such as peppers, tomatoes or a fresh filling and vegetable mix for squash like zucchini, butternut, etc. Another way to enjoy them is serving them with a cheese cream sauce alone or to pour over something fresh that you’re cooking such as chicken breasts to a casserole.
 You can also use leftover vegetables as a part of the filling in dinner crepes that you also use leftover chicken, ham, beef, pork, etc.

 Leftover cooked oatmeal, cream of wheat cereal or any dry unsweetened cereal that may be too crumbly and fine to eat are easy enough to solve problems.
 My solution is saving what’s left of them for meatloaf, patties, sweet puddings to breads and cakes.
-No one ever suspects what I was doing in the process was to reinvent leftovers.
+No one ever suspects what I was doing in the process was to recreate leftovers.

 You can also use any leftover unsweetened dry cereal as a part of a coffee cake topping.
 Mix this cereal with butter, flour, cinnamon, and the sugar for a delightful addition to that butter-sugar crumb topping.